 One of the best things about RVing is the ability to head south when the weather turns cold.
-The winter months become a lot more tolerable when you’re parked next to the beach or in the desert.
+The winter months become much more tolerable when you’re parked next to the beach or in the desert.
 If you’ve decided to become an RV snowbird, there are a few things to keep in mind before you hook up and head out.

 Start by deciding what you’re looking for in an RV park.
 Do you want a community-focused resort with plenty of activities and amenities?
 Or do you picture spending months in a quiet park away from busy cities?
 If you’re retired, do you prefer a park that caters to the 55-plus crowd, or are you looking for a place that welcomes all ages?